 A few years ago I posted recipe for confit chicken served with lemon dressing and pak choi.
 It was an adaptation of a home classic my mum makes on a regular basis, and the original dish, or a version close to it, is one of my go-to regular meals.
-This is a quicker and simpler version using coriander - both seeds and leaves - and it's absolutely tasty.
+This is a quicker and simpler version using coriander - both seeds and leaves - and it's really tasty.

 It's ready in less than an hour, so is a pretty good option for a quick weeknight dinner.
 The basic process is very simple: one chicken leg per person, fried in a pan until golden, then oven-roasted in the same pan with coriander, lemon, shallots and a little water.
 30-40 minutes later and you've got chicken with golden crunchy skin, and a naturally rich sauce that's packed full of flavour.
 It's wonderful served with wilted greens and boiled new potatoes.

 I have a cast-iron skillet that's perfect for this.
 Any oven-safe frying pan will do though, or even a casserole dish.
 The dish should be big enough to comfortably fit the chicken legs in one layer.